 CASL addresses the sending of Commercial Electronic Messages or CEMs.
 In those cases where our CEMs do not fall under the CASL's charitable or other exemptions, the Foundation takes every reasonable step to ensure that it has active, express or implied consent in accordance with CASL legislation before sending the message.
 The Foundation provides the opportunity at the bottom of every electronic message for receivers to easily update their preferences or unsubscribe to receiving electronic messages, and identifies the Foundation as the sender and provides its mailing address.

 To ensure compliance with CASL, the Foundation has written policies and procedures and updates its governance committee and its staff on the directives of CASL.
 Records of consents and requests to unsubscribe are kept.
-Complaints regarding the sending of CEM's and requests to unsubscribe should be directed to Mr. Larry Sidel, Vice-President & Chief Operating Officer at firstname.lastname@example.org or in writing to: The JGH Foundation, Attention: Mr. Larry Sidel, Vice-President & Chief Operating Officer, 3755 chemin de la Côte Sainte-Catherine, Room A-107, Montréal, QC, H3T 1E2.
+Complaints regarding the sending of CEM's and requests to unsubscribe should be directed to Mr. Larry Sidel, Vice-President & Chief Operating Officer at firstname.lastname@example.org or in writing to: The JGH Foundation, Attention: Mr. Larry Sidel, Vice-President & Chief Development Officer, 3755 chemin de la Côte Sainte-Catherine, Room A-107, Montréal, QC, H3T 1E2.